itisrohit/QuietHire/README.md

 ## Overview

-QuietHire is an enterprise-grade job aggregation engine that automatically discovers, crawls, and indexes job postings from tech company career pages.
+QuietHire is a job aggregation engine that automatically discovers, crawls, and indexes job postings from tech company career pages.
 Built with production-ready microservices architecture, it demonstrates advanced distributed systems patterns, workflow orchestration, and data engineering techniques.

 ### Key Capabilities